Abahlali baseMjondolo: Philosophy

 While the movement is clear that its key immediate goals are 'land and housing' it is equally clear that it sees its politics as going beyond this.
 S'bu Zikode has commented that: "We have seen in certain cases in South Africa where governments have handed out houses simply to silence the poor.
 This is not acceptable to us.
 Abahalali's struggle is beyond housing.
 We fight for respect and dignity.
 If houses are given to silence the poor then those houses are not acceptable to us."

 'Abahlalism' has on occasion been described as anarchist or autonomist in practice.
 This is primarily because its praxis correlates closely with central tenets of anarchism, including decentralisation, opposition to imposed hierarchy, direct democracy and recognition of the connection between means and ends.
 However, the movement has never described itself as either anarchist or autonomist.
-Zikode has said that the movement aspires to "an ethics of living communism".
+Zikode has said that the movement aspires to "an ethics of living communism. and the movement frequently described itself as committing to building 'socialism from below', and sometimes describes itself as communist.
+It begins its large public gatherings with the Internationale.
+Following the late Lindokuhle Mnguni it makes frequent use of the slogan 'Socialism or death'.